bytefish/bytefish.de/blog/aspnet_core_odata_example.md

 * [https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/)

-What I like about the Wide World Importers sample database is, that it has been crafted to work well with Scaffolding.
+What I like about the "Wide World Importers" sample database is, that it has been crafted to work well with Scaffolding.
 It has Stored Procedures, Views, Temporal Tables, Spatial Types... basically a lot of things to explore (and traps to fall into):

 * [https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers)

-> As a wholesaler, WWI's customers are mostly companies who resell to individuals.
-WWI sells to retail
-> customers across the United States including specialty stores, supermarkets, computing stores, tourist
-> attraction shops, and some individuals.
-WWI also sells to other wholesalers via a network of agents who
-> promote the products on WWI's behalf.
-While all of WWI's customers are currently based in the United
-> States, the company is intending to push for expansion into other countries.
->
-> WWI buys goods from suppliers including novelty and toy manufacturers, and other novelty wholesalers.
-They
-> stock the goods in their WWI warehouse and reorder from suppliers as needed to fulfil customer orders.
-They
-> also purchase large volumes of packaging materials, and sell these in smaller quantities as a convenience for
-> the customers.
->
-> Recently WWI started to sell a variety of edible novelties such as chilli chocolates.
-The company previously
-> did not have to handle chilled items.
-Now, to meet food handling requirements, they must monitor the temperature
-> in their chiller room and any of their trucks that have chiller sections.

-I think it's a perfect database to experiment with!

 ### Creating the WWI Database ###